twbs/bootstrap/README.md

 We have included a makefile with convenience methods for working with the Bootstrap library.

 + **dependencies**
-Our makefile depends on you having less, uglify.js, and jshint installed.
+Our makefile depends on you having recess, uglify.js, and jshint installed.
 To install, just run the following command in npm:

 ```
-$ npm install less uglify-js jshint -g
+$ npm install recess uglify-js jshint -g
 ```

 + **build** - `make`
-Runs the LESS compiler to rebuild the `/less` files and compiles the docs pages.
-Requires lessc and uglify-js. <a href="http://twitter.github.com/bootstrap/less.html#compiling">Read more in our docs &raquo;</a>
+Runs the recess compiler to rebuild the `/less` files and compiles the docs pages.
+Requires recess and uglify-js. <a href="http://twitter.github.com/bootstrap/less.html#compiling">Read more in our docs &raquo;</a>

 + **watch** - `make watch`
 This is a convenience method for watching just Less files and automatically building them whenever you save.
 Requires the Watchr gem.